samuraictf/gatekeeper/README.md

         /lib/x86_64-linux-gnu/libtinfo.so.5
     $ cp --parents /lib64/ld-linux-x86-64.so.2 .

 The for loop parses the output of ldd of /bin/bash and /bin/ls, extracts the filenames, and copies them into the chroot.
 Only execute this after you have changed directory to the chroot directory.
-There is one last file to setup in /lib64 the ld-linux loader.
+There is one last file to set up in /lib64 the ld-linux loader.
 Now we run gatekeeper and wish all other teams lots of luck:

     $ ./gatekeeper -l stdio -r stdio:/bin/bash -t ./chroot -o 127.0.0.1:2090 pwd